FBoucher/stream-projects/Streams/2020-06-03-Stream101-Lets-create-a-new-WebAssembly-frontend-for-AzUrlShortener.md

-# 2020-06-03 - Stream 101 Let's create a new Web Assembly frontend for AzUrlShortener
+# 2020-06-03 - Stream 101 GitHub project maintenance and planning

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is doing some project maintenance, labeling, and prioritizing the issue on GitHub.
+Then he will create a new "global" public board with all the ideas and projects.

 📺 - Twitch archive - stream no.101